openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-nfc.md

 **Error Description**

-An error occurred while the NFC service executed card emulation business logic.
+The NFC service encountered an error while executing card emulation business logic.

 **Possible Causes**

-1. The NFC state was deactivated during card emulation.
+1. NFC was deactivated during card emulation.
-2. The NFC chip returned an error status or timed out.
+2. The NFC chip returned an error status or response timeout.

-**Resolution Steps**
+**Handling Steps**

-1. If NFC is deactivated, prompt the user to activate it.
+1. When detecting NFC is deactivated, prompt to activate NFC.
-2. Prompt the user to deactivate and reactivate NFC to reinitialize the hardware.
+2. Prompt to toggle NFC and reinitialize hardware.

 ## 3200101